- Home

 This module examines the foundations of religious education and the implications for approaches across a variety of educational contexts.
 Educators require foundational knowledge of the theological and philosophical perspectives that underpin pedagogies and approaches to enable them to engage effectively with the multi-faceted nature of religious education and competing and contradictory expectations placed upon it.

-This module examines the fundamentals of relevant learning theories, models and frameworks with a specific focus on stem education.
-Paradigms such as behaviourism, cognitivism and constructivism will be analysed and applied in the participants’ own practices.
+This module examines the fundamentals of relevant learning theories, models and frameworks with a specific focus on STEM education.
+This module will scaffold discourse and critique of educational paradigms with a particular focus on STEM as a holistic discipline.

 This module draws on these programs, methodologies and research to facilitate teachers to foster children’s philosophical capacity in a way that builds higher order thinking, questioning, speaking and listening skills.